asmshkhaws/Nashville_Housing_SQL/SQL_QUERIES.md

 --------------------------------------------------------------------------------------------------------------------------
 # 4. Breaking out OwnerAddress into Individual Columns (Address, City, State)
 * `PARSENAME()` useful when you’re dealing with objects that have multiple parts separated by a delimiter, such as a dot (“.”), and you need to retrieve a specific part.
 Syntax: `PARSENAME ('object_name' , object_piece )`
+* The `REPLACE()` function replaces all occurrences of a substring within a string, with a new substring.
 * Extract "OwnerAddress" column using PARSENAME, and replace "," with "." as PARSENAME works only with "." delimeter
 ```
 Select